 Caran d’Ache is a Swiss company.
 According the Caran d’Ache web page for Luminance 6901 pencils, these wax-based pencils are “designed for works intended for exhibition, collection and museum purposes.”

 In other words, high quality.

 And fairly expensive.
 At the time of this writing, open stock Luminance pencils are $4.62 each at Dick Blick.

 As Karia mentioned, that’s on the pricey side for adult coloring book artists.

-Even so, I am curious enough to consider a few open stock pencils, even if it’s only a handful of the luscious looking earth tones they offer open stock.
+Even so, I am curious enough to consider a few open stock pencils, even if it’s only a handful of their luscious looking earth tones.
 I’ll let you know!